Skip to main content

 Peri-Peri Prawns

-Giant tiger prawns grilled with Mozambique's famous peri-peri sauce made from African bird's eye chilies.
-The spicy, garlicky marinade enhances the sweet prawns without overpowering their delicate flavor.
+Giant tiger prawns grilled with Mozambique's peri-peri sauce, made from African bird's eye chilies.
+The garlicky, spicy marinade lifts the sweet prawns rather than burying them.

 Allergens: